10 Kitchen Aids for Seniors to Safely Improve Independence

 This clever silicone lid stops pots from boiling over.
 Make sure to take off the cap to expose the holes.

-These slim, cut-resistant gloves keep fingers and hands safe from injury when slicing meat or veggies.
+These slim, cut-resistant gloves protect fingers and hands from injury when slicing meat or vegetables.
 Available in Small through X-Large.

-Electric water kettles heat water quickly and the auto-shut off and boil-dry protection makes it safer than stovetop boiling.
+Electric water kettles heat water quickly, and the auto-shut off and boil-dry protection make it safer than stovetop boiling.

 Make veggie prep faster, easier, and safer with one of these simple veggie chopping tools.